-Complementary (not shared) goals and skills of stakeholders is the key to making each individual project work.
+Complementary (not necessarily shared) goals and skills of stakeholders is the key to making each individual project work.

 Identifying and satisfying each stakeholder's goals is essential to keeping their long term participation.
 Each project will have to address their individual stakeholder's “What's in it for me?” need for measurable benefits – within the language and framework of that stakeholder.
 For example, some stakeholders will be more motivated by environmental issues, others by employment, others by a desire for social justice or simply improvements to their lifestyle.